 This is one of several articles written by Mission 2020 presenters that Faithward is featuring.
-If you’re not able to come to Mission 2020, we hope this gives you a taste of the event!
+If you were not able to come to Mission 2020, we hope this gives you a taste of the event!

 A few years ago, there was a video floating around the internet in which two basketball teams are passing balls around.
 Viewers are asked to count how many times one team passes the ball.
 After the answer is given, the video asks, “Did you see the moonwalking bear?”
 In the midst of these players, a person in a bear suit has walked across the court, waved their arms, and moonwalked off.
 The video then acknowledges, “It’s easy to miss something you’re not looking for.”